beneadie/finecore-documentation/source/api_key.rst

 Getting started with Finecore's API integration is straightforward and efficient.
 To set up your API key, follow these simple steps:

-- Sign up on our website: <finecore production link here>
+- Sign up on our website: https://app.finecore.co/login

 - Once signed in, navigate to the "API Integration" section.